QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/perms.md

 $ find / -perm -g=s -type f -ls 2>/dev/null
 ```

-Once you found a file with the SUID bit, either there is a known way to exploit it using [GTFBins](), or you have to investigate manually.
+Once you found a file with the SUID bit, either there is a known way to exploit it using [GTFOBins](gtfobins.md), or you have to investigate manually.

 <br>